 - This website uses a style of presentation that is consistent across pages.
 (1.0)

-- This website now refers to the new WC WCAG 2.0 guidelines and does NOT include default, place-holding characters in edit boxes and text areas in forms as user agents ARE now able to handle empty controls correctly.
+- This website now refers to the WCAG 2.0 guidelines and does NOT include default, place-holding characters in edit boxes and text areas in forms as user agents ARE now able to handle empty controls correctly.
 (1.0)

 This website passes Priority 3 (AAA) Accessibility.

 - This site may fail validation on third-party technologies.
-This is because we have little or no ability to recode these to meet our high accessibly standards.
+This is because we have little or no ability to recode these to meet our high accessibility standards.
 However, we always aim to use plug-ins that are either accessible, increase the accessibility or have simple accessible alternatives.
 If forced to choose between accessibility features and validation, we have taken the difficult decision to always choose accessibility.